getjavelin/documentation/docs/javelin-gpt/javelingpt.md

 # Javelin GPT

 Javelin GPT is designed to execute queries across a spectrum of models, providing you with their outputs for analysis.
-Here's what I can do for you:
+Here's a summary of what I can do:

-**Present a Catalog of Routes:** Upon request, I can show you a list of available routes or models you can query.
-This allows you to select the most appropriate model for your specific needs.
+1. **Catalog of Routes:** I can present a catalog of routes or endpoints available for querying.
+This includes a range of fields and topics you might be interested in exploring.

-**Execute Queries Across Models:** I can run queries through various models to fetch insights on a wide range of topics.
-This can include generating text, analyzing data, providing explanations, and more.
+2. **Execute Queries Across Models:** I can run queries through various language models, delivering their outputs in their original form.
+This allows you to analyze the responses from different models side by side.

-**Deliver Outputs in Original Form:** When I provide results from different models, I present them without alteration.
-This includes any metrics related to faithfulness, relevancy, and context precision when available, allowing for transparent and unbiased analysis.

-**Facilitate Direct Engagement with Model Outputs:** My role is to help you interact directly with the outputs from various models, enabling you to independently discern and interpret diverse insights.
+3. **Direct Engagement with Model Outputs:** I showcase the results from queries unaltered, including metrics like faithfulness, relevancy, and context precision when available.
+This transparency lets you interpret these diverse insights independently.

+4. **Python Execution:** I can execute Python code in a stateful Jupyter notebook environment.
+This allows for data analysis, visualization, and any computation you might need assistance with.

-**Support with Browsing, Python, and Image Generation:** I can assist with internet searches, execute Python code for data analysis or manipulation, and generate images based on textual descriptions you provide.
+5. **Image Generation:** I have the ability to generate images based on text descriptions you provide.
+This can be used to visualize concepts, ideas, or scenarios.

-The goal is to empower you to navigate through and analyze insights from different models, enhancing your ability to make informed decisions based on a broad spectrum of AI-generated information.
+6. **API Interaction:** I can interact with external API endpoints to fetch or send data, enabling a broader range of functionalities and access to real-time information.

+The goal is to facilitate direct engagement with various model outputs, empowering you to discern and interpret insights independently, supported by my browsing, Python, and image generation skills.